mendersoftware/mender-docs/01.Getting-started/04.Deploy-to-physical-devices/docs.md

 ## Integrate Mender with your board

-If you want to build your own artifact for the Raspberry Pi 3 or BeagleBone Black, head over to the tutorial [Building a Mender Yocto Project image]((../../artifacts/yocto-project/building).
+Now that you have seen how Mender works with a reference board, you might be wondering what it would take to port it to your own board.

-Development boards like the Raspberry Pi 3 and BeagleBone Black are rarely used in production due to the cost of scaling and specific needs of custom applications.
+To get support for robust system updates with rollback, Mender must be [integrated with production boards](../../devices).

-Now that you have seen how Mender works with a reference board, you might be wondering what it would take to port it to your own platform.
-The first place to go is [Board integration](../../devices), where you will find out how to integrate the Mender client with your device software, and then look at [Creating Artifacts](../../artifacts) to see how to build images ready to be deployed over the network to your devices.
+On the other hand, if you only need support for application updates (not full system updates), no board integration is required.
+In this case you can install Mender on an existing device and OS by following the documentation on [installing the Mender client](../../client-configuration/installing).